harpreetseera/timer/README.md

 Practice timer application to improvise flutter skills
 #
-Allows the user to create and track timer with title and description and updates it evry second.
-Once timer is finished a nice song track is played.
+Allows the user to create and track timer with title and description and updates it every second.
+Once timer is finished a nice song track is played and the card is shown as completed.
+Continue/Stop/dismiss feature for timer are implemented
 #

 ### State Management - MobX